gdiepen/docker-convenience-scripts/README.md

 that have a link to this data volume, including the image corresponding to the container.
 The script allows me to easily see if there are some data volumes on my disk that are taking up a lot of space and are not needed anymore.

+You can find more details in my blog post [Listing information for all your named/unnamed data volumes](https://www.guidodiepen.nl/2017/04/listing-information-for-all-your-named-unnamed-data-volumes/)